 Congratulations!
 You’re nearly a United States citizen.
+All the hard work is done.
 The U.S. Citizenship Oath Ceremony is the final step of the naturalization process.

-- Have you been arrested, cited, charged, indicted, convicted, fined, or imprisoned for breaking or violating any law or ordinance, including traffic violations?
+- “Have you been arrested, cited, charged, indicted, convicted, fined, or imprisoned for breaking or violating any law or ordinance, including traffic violations?”

-- Have you joined any organization, including the Communist Party, or become associated or connected therewith in any way?
+- “Have you joined any organization, including the Communist Party, or become associated or connected therewith in any way?”

-- Have you practiced polygamy, received income from illegal gambling, been a prostitute, procured anyone for prostitution or been involved in any other unlawful commercialized vice, encouraged or helped any alien to enter the United States illegally, illicitly trafficked in drugs or marijuana, given any false testimony to obtain immigration benefits, or been a habitual drunkard?
+- “Have you practiced polygamy, received income from illegal gambling, been a prostitute, procured anyone for prostitution or been involved in any other unlawful commercialized vice, encouraged or helped any alien to enter the United States illegally, illicitly trafficked in drugs or marijuana, given any false testimony to obtain immigration benefits, or been a habitual drunkard?”

 Return Your Permanent Resident Card